ringcentral/ringcentral-api-docs/docs/fax/quick-start/node.md

 Welcome to the RingCentral Platform.
 RingCentral is the leading unified communications platform.
 From one system developers can integrate with, or build products around all the ways people communicate today: SMS, voice, fax, chat and meetings.

-In this Quick Start, we are going to help you send a Fax using our Fax API, which sends a cover page and a high resolution attachment to a recipient.
+In this Quick Start, we are going to help you send a fax message using our Fax API, which sends a cover page and a high resolution attachment to a recipient.
 Let's get started.

 ## Create an App